 2. “Where could anyone get bread to feed these people in a deserted place like this?
 The apostles ask a very human question, revealing the poverty of their faith in Jesus.
 Such a question, without faith, would become a self-fulfilling prophecy.
 Since the task seems impossible, why try at all?
 How often does this way of thinking rein us in from doing great things for God and expecting great things from him?
 How often do we resign ourselves to defeat, content to mourn and lament seemingly hopeless situations, as if God were not almighty and willing to help us?
 We need the faith of the Blessed Virgin, who believed the impossible and became the mother of all who believe.

-3. "They ate as much as they wanted and they collected seven basketfuls of the scraps left over."
+3. “They ate as much as they wanted and they collected seven basketfuls of the scraps left over.”
 Jesus offers the fullness of life and love, an abundance of goodness and grace, to all who follow him.
 His ways are the ways of life.
 He allows us to suffer want in this life so that we will tap into the true source of abundance through faith, hope and love.
-Those who seek themselves by seeking purely material goods - which are limited by definition - will always be in want and will always feel the threat of losing what they have.
-Those who seek Christ and his grace - which is unlimited by definition - will never fear when they lose their earthly goods.
-That is why Jesus says that anyone who has (faith, hope, love, grace, the gifts of the spiritual life), more will be given, and from the one who has not (none of these spiritual gifts), even what he seems to have (material possessions which are here today and gone tomorrow, always decaying and coming to an end) will be taken away.
-(Luke 8:18)
+Those who seek themselves by seeking purely material goods — which are limited by definition — will always be in want and will always feel the threat of losing what they have.
+Those who seek Christ and his grace — which is unlimited by definition — will never fear when they lose their earthly goods.
+That is why Jesus says that to anyone who has (faith, hope, love, grace, the gifts of the spiritual life), more will be given, and from the one who has not (none of these spiritual gifts), even what he seems to have (material possessions which are here today and gone tomorrow, always decaying and coming to an end) will be taken away (Luke 8:18).

 Conversation with Christ: Lord, give me the gift of compassion, so that I may serve others with your heart.
 Give me the gifts of faith, hope and love so that I will understand that your goodness knows no bounds or limits, and that you wish to pour out your grace on all until our cups are overflowing.